mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ---

 "Aey?
 Kipnu?"
 I called as I entered the clinic.
-He chirped sleepily from a back room and I followed the call.
-I came to the doorway and watched him for a moment.
-His sleepy face always made me swoon no matter how silly it looked.
+Laen poked his head through the doorway as well.
+With a sleepy lilt, Kipnu's voice called from a room at the far end of a hallway, and I followed it there, leaving Laen at the door.
+When I came to the opening, he was sprawled out on a cot, having fallen back asleep in mere moments.
+I watched him for a moment, letting my eyes remind me why I loved him.

 "Hey," I interrupted myself, "I'm sorry to wake you but I need to talk."